-One of the most crucial factor when it comes to the SEO is the properly chosen keyword.
+One of the most crucial factors when it comes to SEO is the properly chosen keyword.

 So, how to find keywords for a website?

-But first of all let me explain you the phrase “keyword”.
+But first of all, let me explain the phrase “keyword”.

-Keyword is not just a single word.
+The keyword is not just a single word.
 In fact, it is a structure of few words which makes sense.
-With the voice search , it is becoming more and more common to use short sentence.
+With the voice search, it is becoming more and more common to use short sentences.

 These suggestions underneath our Long Tail Keyword, are based on what people look for.
 Few of these keywords make perfect sense for my next article and I want to know which one would be the best.

-I want to use such keyword on my website that will trigger the traffic and at the same time I want to make sure that there is not too much competition.
+I want to use such a keyword on my website that will trigger the traffic and at the same time, I want to make sure that there is not too much competition.

 How do we check the number of competitive websites that shows in the search engines, after using our specific keyword?